Alfred C. Sikes: Personal life

 Al Sikes was born to Marcia Weber Sikes, who died in 2006, and William Kendall Sikes, who died in 1994.
 He is married to Martha Sikes and has three daughters, Deborah, Christine, and Marcia.
 He was described in The New York Times as "mild-mannered."
 Sikes' family owned a sporting goods store in Sikeston, Missouri, a city founded by his great-great-great-uncle.
 In October 1992, Sikes was treated for prostate cancer, an event that radio personality Howard Stern mocked after the FCC fined radio station KLSX for broadcasting Stern's program.
 In 1999, Sikes co-founded READ Foundation, a New York City non profit that provides at-risk youth with one-to-one literacy tutoring.
 Al Sikes has written the book Culture Leads Leaders Follow published by Koehler Books.
-He and his wife live in Easton, Maryland, where he has served on several boards, with a friend started Take The Helm and is the founder of The Monty Alexander Jazz Festival.
+He and his wife live in Oxford, Maryland, where he has served on several boards, with a friend started Take The Helm and is the founder of The Monty Alexander Jazz Festival.